Boosting Item-based Collaborative Filtering via Nearly Uncoupled Random Walks: Experimental Setting

 \subsection{Evaluation Methodology and Metrics}

 To evaluate the top-$n$ recommendation performance, we adopted the widely used \textit{leave-one-out} evaluation protocol~\cite{rendle2009bpr,ning2011slim,ncf,nikolakopoulos2019eigenrec,koren2010factor}.
-In particular, for each user we randomly select one item she liked and we create a test set $\set{T}$.
+In particular, for each user we randomly select one item she liked\footnote{When rating information is available in the original data, the per-user target item is randomly sampled among the highest rated items of each particular user in order to ensure that it indeed denotes an item that the user liked.
+Such approach is in accordance with the methodology described in the seminal papers~\cite{Cremonesi:2010:PRA:1864708.1864721,koren2010factor}; in our setting, however, all users are equally represented in the testset. } and we create a test set $\set{T}$.
 The rest of the dataset is used for training the models.
 For model selection we repeat the same procedure on the training data and we create a validation set $\set{V}$; and for each method considered we explore the hyperparameter space to find the model that yields the best performance in recommending the items in $\set{V}$, and then we evaluate its out-of-sample performance based on the held-out items in $\set{T}$.
 For the evaluation we consider for each user her corresponding test item alongside 999 randomly sampled unseen items and we rank the 1000 item lists based on the recommendation scores produced by each method.
 During training of all competing methods we consider only binary feedback.

 The evaluation of the top-$n$ recommendation performance is based on three widely used ranking-based metrics; namely the \textit{hit ratio} (HR@$n$), the \textit{average reciprocal hit rank} (ARHR@$n$), and the truncated \textit{normalized discounted cumulative gain} (NDCG@$n$) over the set of users (for a detailed definition we refer the reader to e.g.,~\cite{vaedae,nikolakopoulos2019eigenrec}).
 For each user, all metrics compare the predicted rank of the held-out item with the ideal recommendation vector which ranks the held-out item first among the items in each user's test-set list.
 For all competing methods we get the predicted rank by sorting the recommendation scores that correspond to the items included in each user's test-set list.
 While HR@$n$ gives a perfect score if the held-out item is ranked within the first $n$, ARHR@$n$ and NDCG@$n$ use a monotonically increasing discount to emphasize the importance of the actual position of the held-out item in the top-$n$ recommendation list.